SamkoPankoo/Kawawunga/README.md

 # Kawawunga
-This is a final project of our webte2 course.
+This is a final project of our Webte 2 course.

 **Quick setup guide**